Albert E. and Emily Wilson House

 Albert E. and Emily Wilson House is a historic residence situated in Mamaroneck, Westchester County, New York.
 Constructed between 1949 and 1951, this U-shaped, one-story Colonial Revival style residence features red brick construction with a low-pitched, gray slate gable roof.
 An office wing was added to the residence in 1953.
 The entry features a Dutch door flanked by small, steel casement windows.
 Designed by noted local architect Albert E. Wilson (1878–1955), the residence also served as his home.
 Wilson was a partner in the prestigious architectural firm of Peabody, Wilson, and Brown.

-It was added to the National Register of Historic Places in 2007.
+The residence was added to the National Register of Historic Places in 2007.